sheepcow-zz/XenQuotation/README.md

 It's totally up to you why you want quotations, but the typical reason is so any particularly memorable quotes (e.g. funny, insightful, ridiculous, e.t.c.) can be saved away and found easily.

+# Installation

+1. Extract the zip file.
+2. Upload the _XenQuotation_ directory in the _src_ directory to the _library_ directory on your web server.
+3. Go to install add-on in the XenForo control panel.
+4. Select the _addon-XenQuotation.xml_ file that was in the zip.
+5. All done!

 # Features

 * Fully customisable permissions-based viewing, adding, editing, deleting and liking of quotations.